callstack-internal/rsc-from-scratch-workshop/README.md

 ### 5. Client Components

+- Traditional interactive React components with hooks, event handlers, etc.
+- Render on the server for SSR and on the client for interactivity
-- Add support for client components
+- Use the convention `'use client'` to mark client components

 #### What we’ll build